shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/setting_software_environment_variables.md

 Shotgun Toolkit allows you to configure the environment during the launch process through the use of hooks which allow for custom code to be run.

 When you launch software such as Nuke or Maya for exmaple via Shotgun Desktop or through the browser integration, the `tk-multi-launchapp` will be run.
-This app is responsible for launching the software and ensuring the Shotgun integrations startup as expected.
+This app is responsible for launching the software and ensuring the Shotgun integrations start up as expected.
 There are two points during this process that are exposed via hooks to allow custom code to be run.

 ## before_app_launch.py